 The architecture of the L2W PSE is based on leveraging existing software tools for hydrology, economic, and biological models into one integrated system.
-Geographic information system (GIS) data and techniques merge both the hydrologic and economic models with an intuitive web-based user interface.
+Geographic Information System (GIS) data and techniques merge both the hydrologic and economic models with an intuitive web-based user interface.
 Incorporation of the GIS techniques into the PSE produces a more realistic, site-specific application where a user can create a landuse change scenario based on local spatial characteristics.
-Design of the PSE/GIS follows the model developed by Fedra [24] and Goodchild [34] in which one user interface interacts with the GIS and the models employed by the application.
-Another advantage of using a GIS with the PSE, as described by [50], is that the GIS can obtain necessary parameters for hydrologic and other modeling processes through analysis of terrain, land cover, and other features.
+Design of the PSE/GIS follows the model developed by Fedra [55] and Goodchild [56] in which one user interface interacts with the GIS and the models employed by the application.
+Another advantage of using a GIS with the PSE, as described by Maidment [57], is that the GIS can obtain necessary parameters for hydrologic and other modeling processes through analysis of terrain, land cover, and other features.

-As described earlier, the surface hydrology model used is the HSPF V11.0 system [9] that incorporates a watershed scale ARM (Agricultural Runoff Management Model) and NPS (Nonpoint Source Pollutant Loading Model) models into a basin-scale framework.
+As described earlier, the surface hydrology model used is the HSPF V11.0 system [37] that incorporates a watershed scale ARM (Agricultural Runoff Management Model) and NPS (Nonpoint Source Pollutant) loading models into a basin-scale framework.
 HSPF models hydrological processes mathematically as flows and storages and uses a spatially lumped model for each subarea for a watershed (referred to as a subwatershed).
 In contrast, fully distributed, physically based models use a gridded rectangular cell as the building block and attempt to provide greater resolution in the modeling process.
 However, this enhancement in modeling power is not accompanied by corresponding spatial detail in the various input data sources (e.g. precipitation) and hence does not necessarily translate into improved hydrological forecasts.
-Furthermore, HSPF poses no topographic limits on the size of the subareas, is capable of modeling the hydrological processes on a continual basis, and supports the analysis of various scenarios where the user changes land use.
+Furthermore, HSPF poses no topographic limits on the size of the subareas, is capable of modeling the hydrological processes on a continuous basis, and supports the analysis of various scenarios where the user changes landuse.

-The hydrologist's interface to HSPF that we provide allows users to specify the percentage of basic landuse types to be applied within specified subwatersheds, which are selected from a map.
-These percentage figures reflect introduction of various land settlement patterns in a subwatershed.
+The hydrologist's interface to HSPF in L2W allows users to specify the percentage of basic landuse types (forested, herbaceous, and disturbed) to be applied within specified subwatersheds, which are selected from a map.
+These percentage figures reflect introduction of various

+Table 1 Comparative tabulation of features of some PSEs and decision support systems for watershed assessment.
+The features are distinguished as aspects common to all PSEs (top eight) and those specific to watershed assessment (bottom three).
+Caption guideline: \bullet - feature present; \circ - partial support for feature available land settlement patterns in a subwatershed.
 Landuse changes are also provided to the economic model for analysis of economic impacts.
 The back-end prototype is written as a Visual BASIC application (chosen because it supports the MapObjects system) and the simulations for watershed runoff are accessed via Perl scripts wrapped around HSPF.
-Postprocessing tools are provided by Matlab and operating system utilities.
-MapObjects' programming interfaces that allow implementors to add map features and other GIS functions quickly without writing a lot of code in-house aids in the specification of spatial input.
-By combining HSPF, Matlab, and MapObjects into one integrated system, we provide a way for the user to experiment with various hydrologic scenarios within the watershed.
+Postprocessing tools for statistics and visualization are provided by Matlab and operating system utilities.
+MapObjects's programming interfaces that allow implementors to add map features and other GIS functions quickly without writing a lot of code in-house aids in the specification of spatial input.
+By combining HSPF, Matlab, and MapObjects into one integrated system, we provide a way for the user to experiment with various land development scenarios within the watershed.
+Figure 1 depicts the software architecture of L2W.